gavkujo/Healert/README.md

 This Project was made for the CS Investigatory Project 2022 for Grade 12.
 This Project was made by
-  Name: Garv Sachdev\n
+- Name: Garv Sachdev
-  Class: 12 B\n
+- Class: 12 B
-  Roll Number: 29\n
+- Roll Number: 29
-  School: Delhi Public School, Navi Mumbai\n
+- School: Delhi Public School, Navi Mumbai

 ## Screenshots